-Enter both taxable and nontaxable fringe benefits (other than de minimis fringe benefits described in section 132(e)).
+Enter in column (e) both taxable and nontaxable fringe benefits (other than de minimis fringe benefits described in section 132(e)).
 Include expense allowances or reimbursements that the recipients must report as income on their separate income tax returns.
 Examples include amounts for which the recipient did not account to the organization or allowances that were more than the payee spent on serving the organization.
 Include payments made in connection with indemnification arrangements, the value of the personal use of housing, automobiles, or other assets owned or leased by the organization (or provided for the organization's use without charge), as well as any other taxable and nontaxable fringe benefits.
 See Pub.
-525, Taxable and Nontaxable Income, for more information.
+525, Taxable and Nontaxable Income, for more information and doctors.
+Also show the number of other independent contractors who received more than \$50,000 for the year for performing such services but who are not individually listed in Part II.